The Division of Justice and Law Administration

 Degree Requirements

 All degrees at WCSU require 120 semester hours (SH).
-This includes major requirements, general education requirements, cognates (where applicable), and free electives.
+This includes major requirements, general education requirements, and electives.
 This structure provides room for minors, internships, and study abroad.

 Required Courses in the Major: 54 SH.